 Koenji Private Tour

 Koenji is nine minutes from Shinjuku on the JR Chuo Line.
-That's the easy part.
-The neighborhood's 100+ vintage shops open between 12:30 and 1 PM and require curation to navigate — each one specializes in something different, from WWI military gear to 1950s European cottage-core.
-The snack bars and live houses are relationship-based spaces that don't take walk-ins.
-A guide doesn't just show you Koenji.
-They curate the right shops for your style, time the route around opening hours, and make introductions that let you return on your own.
+Viator lists it.
+City Unscripted hosts it.
+GetYourGuide does the nightlife version.
+None of them tell you which shops to walk into — because they don't know.
+The neighborhood's 100+ vintage shops open between 12:30 and 1 PM, each specializing in something different: WWI military gear at Safari, 1950s European cottage-core at Bernet, 50 years of denim at Western.
+The snack bars and live houses are relationship-based and refuse walk-ins.
+A guide who knows Koenji doesn't just show you the streets.
+They curate the right 5 shops for your style, time the route so you're not standing in front of shuttered storefronts, and make introductions that turn you from a stranger into a guest.

 Associated PressBusiness InsiderTripAdvisor 5★